 The walk is not for those who fear heights or precipices.
 I don’t speak of experience as we met people who hiked it and warned us.
 This breathtaking walk is also one of the top experiences in Santorini.
 It is a 6.6-mile walk that takes around 2 hours for the average walker if you don’t stop every few steps to enjoy the fantastic views.

 The hike takes you along the caldera’s ring and through the towns of Oia, Imerovigli, and Firostefani, ending in Fira or vice versa.
 It is a moderate challenge; you don’t have to be in exceptional shape.
-It is just getting close to the edge in some places, but most of the time, it is fine, we were told.
+It is just getting close to the edge in some places, but we were told it is fine most of the time.

 If you are there in the summer, it can be sweltering, and this hike is not to be done in the scorching sun and heat.
 Early morning is ideal during the summer months.
 It is well-marked and easy to follow.
 Maybe next time…..